felipead/http-token-auth/README.md

 This library does not authenticate users nor provide methods for obtaining token credentials.
 For that you can use another protocol, such as [OAuth](http://tools.ietf.org/html/rfc5849), which is implemented by the [Ruby OAuth](https://github.com/oauth-xx/oauth-ruby) gem.

+At the moment, only Ruby 2.1+ is supported.

 ## Motivation

 I created this library to help authenticate HTTP-based **microservices** and RESTful APIs in Ruby using token credentials.